What Currency Pairs Move the Most? - The Most Liquid Currency Pairs

 Daily Turnover of Major Currency Pairs by Volumes

-The USD is the most traded currency in the fx market, followed by EUR, GBP, JPY and CHF, the daily turnover volume share taken by each of these 5 currencies in terms of percent is illustrated below:
+The USD is the most traded currency in the fx market, followed by EUR, GBP, JPY and CHF, the daily turnover volume share taken by each of these 5 currencies in terms of percent is illustrated and shown below:

 USD - 85 %